confusedmatrix/keele-scm-module-evaluation/README.md

 make analysis.run
 ```

+Once complete, the JSON and images will be located in `data/generated`

 ## Generating the web page with bundled assets
 To build a distributable production directory containing the web page and assets, run: